carpentries/instructor-training/_extras/guide.md

 ## Live Coding Demo Videos

+The lists below are the aspects the videos try to contrast.
+After the exercise where the learners compare the videos and write down do's and dont's, the comments usually cover almost everything from the Top 10.
+Instead of going over this Top 10, check whether anything was missed and briefly address these points.

 **[Part 1][live-coding-bad]: how not to do it**

 *   Instructor ignores a red sticky clearly visible on a learner's laptop.